AMS-HD: Hyperdimensional Computing for Real-Time and Energy-Efficient Acute Mountain Sickness Detection: Proposed Framework

 \ignore{ Like binary design, the mobile system is built on our proposed HDC model.
 This high-level system is optimized for adaptive and efficient AMS prediction in mountaineers using always-on smart watches for continuous sensing.
 The wristband continuously records real-time physiological signals, including HR (bpm) and SpO$_2$, via a Samsung Galaxy Watch4, and communicates the data to a paired smartphone for AMS risk prediction.
 The platform also offers flexibility to switch between alternative ML models for comparison.
 Developed using Android Studio and Kotlin, our application is lightweight and designed for seamless integration into mobile devices. }

 The architecture supports real-time inference, learning, and unlearning directly on the mobile platform, without reliance on cloud connectivity.
 The HDC model performs prediction using lightweight vector operations, delivering outputs such as (``Prediction: \texttt{AMS}'') or absence (``Prediction: \texttt{No AMS}'').
 When a potential risk is detected, the system immediately triggers an alert, enabling timely intervention.
 To enhance versatility, the platform allows switching between models, for example, running an SVM-based classifier in place of the HDC model.
 This facilitates comparative analysis under a unified application interface.
 In addition, the application includes a test-case validation module that enables input simulation for inference testing and debugging.

-The wearable interface displays key physiological indicators live, such as HR and SpO\textsubscript{2}, which update in sync with the paired mobile device to provide consistent feedback to the user.
+The wearable interface displays key physiological indicators live, HR and SpO\textsubscript{2}, which update in sync with the paired mobile device to provide consistent feedback to the user.
 Computational performance analysis confirms that the application operates efficiently even on mainstream mobile hardware (e.g., smartphones with 8-core CPUs and 12 GB RAM, running Android 15).
 By analyzing RAM and CPU usage, we validate that the system maintains low overhead and fast response times.

+\black{Beyond the current real-time inference capability, this always-on wearable platform also provides a natural path for explicit temporal modeling.
+In the available dataset, event-time information is provided as contextual annotations rather than as dense continuous wearable streams.
+Therefore, the current \Design{} evaluation uses event-time attributes as contextual features associated with each physiological measurement.
+In a real-time deployment with continuous smartwatch streams, however, consecutive SpO\textsubscript{2} and HR sample $\mathcal{HV}$s can be temporally permuted and bundled to encode physiological trajectories.
+This would allow the system to capture unit-time physiological changes and sustained AMS progression, potentially reducing transient false positives.
+Since HDC permutation can be implemented as a lightweight shift-and-rotate operation, this extension can be incorporated with minimal computational overhead in future continuous monitoring designs.}